White Fang (1936 film)

 White Fang is a 1936 American action film directed by David Butler and written by Sam Duncan, Gene Fowler and Hal Long.
 The film stars Michael Whalen, Jean Muir, Slim Summerville, Charles Winninger, John Carradine and Jane Darwell.
-It is based on the 1906 novel White Fang by Jack London.
+It is loosely based on the 1906 novel White Fang by Jack London.
 The film was released on July 17, 1936, by 20th Century Fox.

 Plot

 A woman and her weakling brother inherit a mine, but when her brother commits suicide, their guide is accused of murder.